 Why have a separate post?

-Beginning June 24, Disneyland will use a “boarding pass” or virtual queue system where you’ll sign up and return to visit the land at a later time.
-We don’t know when Disneyland will stop using the boarding pass system.
+Through June 23, guests needed a reservation to enter the land.
+Beginning June 24, Disneyland started using a “boarding pass” or virtual queue system where you sign up and return to visit the land at a later time.
+We don’t know when Disneyland will stop using the boarding pass system, but it’s rarely been in use.

-Moreover, there are at least two major changes coming to Galaxy’s Edge.
-First, Rise of the Resistance, the groundbreaking feature ride of the land, will be opening later in 2019.
+That said, there are at least two major changes coming to Galaxy’s Edge.
+First, Rise of the Resistance, the groundbreaking feature ride of the land, will be opening on January 17, 2020.
 Second, at some point (no one knows when) Rise of the Resistance and Millennium Falcon: Smugglers Run will be added to the FASTPASS system.

 Disclaimer and Some Research Tips